Successfully investing in Austria

 German entrepreneurs are generally not confronted with any extraordinary challenges when they become involved in Austria.
 Of course, there are differences, but these are of secondary importance and usually play only a minor role.
 Due to the common language as well as the geographical proximity, many procedures are similar – also in tax law.
 Tax, company and commercial law are largely the same as in Germany, so that no major surprises are to be expected.

 Secure and stable economic conditions in Austria makes the market entry for German companies manageable and plannable.
-Negative surprises, however, are always to be found in trade law and plant licensing.
-The often propagated one-stop-shop principle for founding and opening a business cannot always be implemented in practice.
-Overall, however, German entrepreneurs should be able to find their way around in Austria relatively quickly and should not encounter any significant problems.
-However, it is advisable to seek tax and legal advice when entering the market to avoid unnecessary stumbling blocks.
+Negative surprises, however, are always to be found in the area of trade law and plant licensing.
+On the whole, however, German entrepreneurs should be able to find their way around in Austria relatively quickly and should not encounter any significant problems.
+However, it is advisable to seek tax and legal advice when entering the market in order to avoid unnecessary stumbling blocks.

 Why should companies choose to enter/remain in the Austrian market?